cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 - For each character, a scribe will write a quick sheet with their description, and name as well as a description of all their gear
 - **Fake Name**: DC12 deception
 - **Hide Weapon**: slight of hand against guard's passive perception
+- If caught, guard will just get annoyed and ask for the truth

 ### House Occupants
 - If the characters explore a residence other than the burgomaster's mansion, roll a d20 and consult the following table to determine the house's occupant: